DanOvando/marlin/README.md

 for the complexity of the modeling it enables users to do.
-However, it is not a tool for fully automated MPA design; users will still need to be able to understand the core functionality of the model, and mileage with the model will depend greatly on the creativity and R skills of the user.
+However, it is not a tool for fully automated MPA design; users will still need to be able to understand the core functionality of the model, and mileage with `marliin` will depend greatly on the creativity and R skills of the user.

 In particular, while we provide some wrappers for organizing common